 In order for the diocesan bishop to protect the integrity and unity of the faith (can.
 386 §2), written approval from bishop through the Office of the Chancellor is required before speakers, presenters, or performers can be brought into the diocese by parishes, missions, schools, or other Catholic organizations.
 This applies to clergy, religious, and lay guests.
 The Diocese of Reno is responsible for ensuring, to the best of its ability, that anyone brought in as a speaker, presenter, or performer for events held within the Diocese is both faithful to the teachings of the Catholic Church, and is in good standing with the safe environment policies of their home diocese.
 This requires advanced communication (generally at least 30 days before the event) with the Office of the Chancellor as part of the event preparation.
 Events should not be promoted until approval is written received.

 Please note that in the State of Nevada to perform marriages, all clergy from outside the state must obtain a one-time wedding license from the county in which the wedding is to be performed.
 Letters of suitability must be provided beforehand to the Chancellor’s office.
-If there are any questions or assistance is needed, please call the Chancellor’s Administrative Assistant, Mrs. Marian Hull, 775-326-9410.
+If there are any questions or assistance is needed, please call the Chancellor’s Administrative Assistant, Mrs. Karen Smeath, 775-326-9410.

 Priests or deacons from outside of the Diocese of Reno who will be engaging in public active ministry in any parish, institution, or other part of the diocese are required to obtain prior permission of the Bishop of Reno to undertake their ministry within the territory of the diocese.
 Permission will only be granted if satisfactory written confirmation is given to the chancery from the visiting priest’s or deacon’s own bishop or superior that he is a cleric in good standing and that there are no concerns, allegations or criminal convictions relating to any sexual misconduct with children or adults at risk.
 By particular law, this is required even if the priest or deacon is known to the rector/pastor of the church he will be visiting in the Diocese of Reno (can.
 903).